omics-datascience/modulector/DEPLOYING.md

 ## Instructions

 1. Make a copy of `docker-compose_dist.yml` with the name `docker-compose.yml`.
-1. Set the environment variables that are empty with the data from the connection to the DB, the system, etc. They are listed below by category:
+1. Set the environment variables that are empty with data.
+They are listed below by category:
     - Django:
         - `DJANGO_SETTINGS_MODULE`: indicates the `settings.py` file to read.
 In production we set in `docker-compose_dist.yml` the value `ModulectorBackend.settings_prod` which contains several production properties.
         - `SECRET_KEY`: Django's secret key.
 If not specified, one is generated with [generate-secret-key application](https://github.com/MickaelBergem/django-generate-secret-key) automatically.